dxypher/tic_tac_toe/README.md

 The first player is always 'X', and the second player is always 'O'.

-To make your move type the row and column combination.
-So for the top right box you'd type a3, lower case and without spaces.
+To make your move type a number between 1-9 representing the box you want to place a mark in.

-It is designed so whether the computer plays first or second, it will always make the optimal move so that it never loses.
+It is designed so whether the computer plays first or second, it will always makes the optimal move so that it never loses.

 Ruby version: ruby 2.0.0p247